go101/tinyrouter/README.md

 TinyRouter is router implementation between HttpRouter and [gorilla/mux](https://github.com/gorilla/mux), from both performance (for worst case in theory) and flexibity views.
 In practice, for most general cases, TinyRouter is pretty fast.
-The above routes which don't work in HttpRouter all work fine in TinyRouter.
+And, the above routes which don't work in HttpRouter all work fine in TinyRouter.

 Partically matched parameters are not supported.